pisv/handly/CONTRIBUTING.md

 The build is based on Maven and Tycho and is easy to run on a local machine:

- 1. Make sure you have Java SE 8 and Maven 3.5 (or later) installed.
+ 1. Make sure you have Java SE 11 and Maven 3.5 (or later) installed.
  Both should be on the path.

- 2. Clone the Handly Git repository and pick the desired branch.
+ 2. Clone the Handly Git repository.

  3. Open a shell to the Git workspace and execute

     $ cd releng

-    $ mvn clean install
+    $ mvn clean verify

 Once the build completes, the `repository/target` folder in the Git workspace will contain a repository of build artifacts.